-- Students who have 7 or more absences in a quarter in any given course--or 5 or more absences in a Physical Education course--will receive an FA, or Failure due to Attendance, in that course for that quarter if the earned average is 60 or higher.
-A grade of 59 will be recorded and the comment "Failure due to attendance" will be noted in PowerSchool. - Seniors who have 5 or more unexcused absences during quarter 4 in a given subject will receive an FA for that quarter if the earned average is 60 or higher. - A FA will count as a failing grade and be equivalent to 0 (zero) credits earned in determining academic eligibility for any extracurricular activities including MIAA athletic eligibility.
+Students who accumulate 7 or more non-exempt absences in a quarter for any course-or 5 or more non-exempt absences in a Physical Education course-may receive an FA (Failure Due to Attendance) if their earned average is 60 or higher.
+In such cases, a grade of 59 will be recorded, and the comment "Failure due to attendance" will be noted in PowerSchool.
+The final determination on the issuance of an FA rests with the deans.

+Seniors who accumulate 5 or more non-exempt absences during quarter 4 in any subject may receive an FA if their earned average is 60 or higher.

-- A student who earns an FA for three quarters in the same course will receive no credit for the year.
-Required courses must be repeated in the following school year. - A student may appeal to their dean to have an FA overturned and the earned grade reinstated if the student does not exceed the absence limit in any class in the following quarter.
-FAs earned in quarter 4 cannot be overturned. - If a student's quarter average is below 60, the student will receive an F for the quarter, regardless of attendance.
+An FA is considered a failing grade when determining academic eligibility for extracurricular activities, including MIAA athletic eligibility.
+A student who earns an FA for three quarters in the same course will receive no credit for the year, and required courses must be repeated in the following school year.

+Grade Recovery.
+If a student does not exceed the absence limit in any class in the subsequent quarter, they may appeal to their dean to have the FA overturned and their earned grade reinstated.
+FAs earned in quarter 4 cannot be overturned.
+If a student's quarter average is below 60, they will receive an F for the quarter, regardless of attendance.

-Absences Included & Exempt from the FA Policy
+Absences Included in and Exempt from the FA Policy

-The 6 absence limit allows room for parents to excuse students without providing documentation.
-If students are approaching the 6 absence limit, they have missed almost 1⁄2 of class meetings and we want to encourage families to reach out to the deans to document the reasons and to make sure that students are receiving appropriate support and accommodations.
+The 6-absence limit allows for parents/guardians to excuse students without needing to provide documentation.
+When students approach this limit, they have missed approximately 1/6 of the class meetings, prompting a need for families to contact the deans to document reasons and ensure appropriate support and accommodations are provided.
+There are three broad categories of absences: unexcused absences, excused optional absences, and exempt absences.